Copper rally pauses as Goldman forecasts record highs - Up News Info

 Article content

+TIN: LME tin was up 4.6% at $28,400 a tonne after reaching $28,595, its highest since 2011.
+Supplies are short, with stockpiles in LME-registered warehouses at just 1,300 tonnes and the price of quickly deliverable metal shooting above the benchmark contract.

-MARKETS/FED: World shares were near record highs, while the dollar and global bond yields nudged higher.
+MARKETS/FED: World shares were near record highs and the dollar and global bond yields nudged higher.
 Markets will be watching for signs that the Fed will tighten policy in a statement due at 1800 GMT.

+NICKEL: The nickel market should see a small surplus this year, the International Nickel Study Group said on Wednesday.

-(Reporting by Peter Hobson Additional reporting by Mai Nguyen; editing by David Evans)
+(Reporting by Peter Hobson Additional reporting by Mai Nguyen; editing by Louise Heavens and Lisa Shumaker)